dgilland/hashfs/README.rst

     # Or if you'd like to save the file with an extension...
     address = fs.put(some_content, '.txt')

+    # Put all files in a directory
+    for srcpath, address in fs.putdir("dir"):
+        #...

+    # Put all files in a directory tree recursively
+    for srcpath, address in fs.putdir("dir", recursive=True):
+        #...

+    # Put all files in a directory tree using same extensions
+    for srcpath, address in fs.putdir("dir", extensions=True):
+        # address.abspath will have same file extension as srcpath

     # The id of the file (i.e. the hexdigest of its contents).
     address.id